History of Sparta: 3rd century BC

 The next attempt at reform came from Cleomenes III, the son of King Leonidas.
 In 229 BC, Cleomenes led an attack on Megalopolis, hence provoking war with Achaea.
 Aratus, who led the Achaean League forces, adopted a very cautious strategy, despite having 20,000 to Cleomenes 5000 men.
 Cleomenes was faced with obstruction from the Ephors which probably reflected a general lack of enthusiasm amongst the citizens of Sparta.
 Nonetheless he succeeded in defeating Aratus.
 With this success behind him he left the citizen troops in the field and with the mercenaries, marched on Sparta to stage a coup d'état.
 The ephorate was abolished – indeed four out of five of them had been killed during Cleomenes' seizure of power.
 Land was redistributed enabling a widening of the citizen body.
 Debts were cancelled.
 Cleomenes gave to Sphaerus, his stoic advisor, the task of restoring the old severe training and simple life.
 Historian Peter Green comments that giving such a responsibility to a non-Spartan was a telling indication of the extent that Sparta had lost her Lycurgian traditions.
 These reforms excited hostility amongst the wealthy of the Peloponnese who feared social revolution.
 For others, especially among the poor, Cleomenes inspired hope.
 This hope was quickly dashed when Cleomenes started taking cities and it became obvious that social reform outside Sparta was the last thing on his mind.

 Cleomenes' reforms had as their aim, the restoration of Spartan power.
 Initially Cleomenes was successful, taking cities that had until then been part of the Achaean League and winning the financial backing of Egypt.
 However Aratus, the leader of the Achaean League, decided to ally with Achaea's enemy, Macedonia.
 With Egypt deciding to cut financial aid Cleomenes decided to risk all on one battle.
 In the resulting Battle of Sellasia in 222 BC, Cleomenes was defeated by the Achaeans and Macedonia.
 Antigonus III Doson, the king of Macedon ceremonially entered Sparta with his army, something Sparta had never endured before.
-The ephors were restored, whilst the kingship was suspended.
+The ephors were restored, while the kingship was suspended.

 At the beginning of the Social War in 220 BC, envoys from Achaea unsuccessfully attempted to persuade Sparta to take the field against Aetolia.
 Aetolian envoys were at first equally unsuccessful but their presence was used as a pretext by Spartan royalists who staged a coup d'état that restored the dual kingship.
 Sparta then immediately entered the war on the side of Aetolia.